idank/holykeebs-docs/guides/keyboard/killer-whale/index.md

 Follow the official guide ([left](https://github.com/Taro-Hayashi/KillerWhale/blob/main/leftside/6_ASSEMBLE.md), [right](https://github.com/Taro-Hayashi/KillerWhale/blob/main/rightside/6_ASSEMBLE.md)), take note of the information below:

+1. The Pico controllers have a USB-C socket but only work with an A to C cable.

-1. See [FFC connector](#ffc-connectors) on how to connect the cables.
+2. See [FFC connector](#ffc-connectors) on how to connect the cables.

-2. Set the DIP switch on BASE according to the SIDE unit being used.
+3. Set the DIP switch on BASE according to the SIDE unit being used.
 In the image below, the marked switch is the one that's "on".
 Above the switch (not visible in the photo, are labels that show the side unit kind this switch activates).
 Note that your PCB may have 3 instead of 4 total switches.

 ![dip-switch-highlighted](dip-switch-highlighted.png)

-3. Since the PCBs are reversible, it can be a bit confusing to know if a PCB belongs to the left or right half of the keyboard.
+4. Since the PCBs are reversible, it can be a bit confusing to know if a PCB belongs to the left or right half of the keyboard.
 This table shows the label you should be seeing **on the top surface of a PCB** to know which side it goes on:

 |      | left                                   | right                                   |
 | ---- | -------------------------------------- | --------------------------------------- |